 If long drives and cold temperatures aren’t appealing, there’s still hope.
 Truck drivers who belong to a union are paid higher due to the rules the union has in place.
 Increases in pay can be expected.
 However, unions have dues and terms of their own.
 Drivers must follow a different set of rules in addition to industry standard rules and regulations.

 The demand for drivers continues to go unmet which means the average salary is likely to increase in the upcoming years.
-To get started in a truck driving career, fill out the form at the top of this page to be contacted by a truck driving school near you.
+To get started in a truck driving career, find a truck driving school near you.